Mission to travel to

 Objective

-• To clarify the mechanisms controlling the surface evolution of the Martian moons and Mars, and to gain new insights into the history of the Mars Sphere, including that of the Martian moons.
+• From the perspective of the Martian moons, explore the mechanisms that drive the evolution of the Martian system, and gain new insights into the history of Mars itself.

 Probe